PaddlePaddle/Paddle/paddle/fluid/operators/jit/README.en.md

 ## Solid Test

 - Unit Test
-    All functions should be compared with the corresponding reference functions, including data tyep `float` and `double`.
+    All functions shold be compared with the corresponding reference functions, including data tyep `float` and `double`.
 - Benchmark
-    All functions should be tested, and make sure the `jit::GetDefaultBestFunc` function obtain the best performance with all attributes.
+    All functions shold be tested, and make sure the `jit::GetDefaultBestFunc` function obtain the best performance with all attributes.

 # How to add new kernel

 ## Required

 1. Add `your_key` at `KernelType`.
 2. Add your new `KernelTuple` which must include `your_key`.
-It should be a combination of the data type, attribute type and function type.
+It shold be a combination of the data type, attribute type and function type.
 You can refer `SeqPoolTuple`.
 3. Add reference function of `your_key`.
 Note:
-    - this should be run on CPU and do not depend on any third-party.
+    - this shold be run on CPU and do not depend on any third-party.
     - Add `USE_JITKERNEL_REFER(your_key)` in `refer/CmakeLists.txt` to make sure this code can be used.
 4. Add unit test in `test.cc`, and verfiy at least `float` and `double`.
 Test more data type for some special functions if necessary, for example `int8`.